-- (1) Audit fees were for professional services rendered by the auditors for the audit of the Corporation's annual consolidated financial statements as well as services provided in connection with statutory and regulatory filings. - (2) Audit-related fees are for services related to performance of limited procedures performed by the Corporation's auditors related to interim reports. - (3) Tax fees are for tax compliance, tax advice and tax planning. - (4) All other fees for services performed by the Corporation's auditors. - (5) These fees only represent professional services rendered and do not include any out-of-pocket disbursements or fees associated with filings made on the Corporation's behalf.
+(1) Audit fees were for professional services rendered by the auditors for the audit of the Corporation's annual consolidated financial statements as well as services provided in connection with statutory and regulatory filings.

+(2) Audit-related fees are for services related to performance of limited procedures performed by the Corporation's auditors related to interim reports.

+- (3) Tax fees are for tax compliance, tax advice and tax planning. - (4) All other fees for services performed by the Corporation's auditors, including audit related procedures on the Corporation's associates. - (5) These fees only represent professional services rendered and do not include any out-of-pocket disbursements or fees associated with filings made on the Corporation's behalf.